Explorations in Chemical Signaling

 Graduation Season

-Several members of the Kubanek lab have recently graduated from various graduate programs.
-Marisa Cepeda graduated from Georgia Tech with her Ph.D. in Chemistry with a thesis entitled, “An exploration of chemical cues as mediators of marine predator-prey interactions.
-Marisa has truly been an asset to the lab and an excellent colleague.
-We are sad to see her go, but we are proud to see her move on to the next chapter of her life, as a postdoctoral researcher at BASF.
+Benton Jaco graduated in the Fall of 2024 with his Masters in Biology with a thesis entitled “Metabolomic Analysis of Predator Urine for Enhancing Oyster Shell Strength and Ecological Implications.
+Marisa Cepeda graduated from Georgia Tech with her Ph.D. in Chemistry with a thesis entitled “An exploration of chemical cues as mediators of marine predator-prey interactions”.
+Both studens have truley been an asset to the lab and excellent colleagues.
+We are sad to them see go, but we are proud to see them move on to the next chapter of their lived.
+Congratulations to Marisa on her position as a postdoctoral researcher as BASF!

 Additionally, our newest postdoctoral researcher, Dr. Henry Adewole, completed his Ph.D. in Chemistry last year at the University of Pretoria and had his official graduation ceremony in early September.
-Finally, Gretchen Johnson joined our lab immediately after completing her M.S. in Marine Biosciences at the University of Delaware
+Finally, Gretchen Johnson joined our lab immediately after completing her M.S. in Marine Biosciences at the University of Delaware.

 Marisa Cepeda was recently featured for her contributions to the defense of algal biofuel ponds from predators in the 2019 Sandia Labs Academic Alliance Collaboration Report.
 The full report can be found here with Marisa’s piece on page 18.